bubbafat/bubbafat.github.io/_posts/2025-12-27-Cricut-Maker-Replacing-Rollers-Step-By-Step.md

 <h2>Replace the Rollers</h2>

-I was so excited to be at this spot that I forgot to take pictures - but this is the easiest part.
+_I was so excited to be at this spot that I forgot to take pictures - but this is the easiest part!_

 Using the needle-nose pliers, grip one of the black rollers and stretch it a little.
 Now slide it off the bar.

-Do the same on the other side.
+Do the same on the other side (replace both!)

-We're replacing both.
-I don't care if only one is a problem - we're not doing this again in 3 months.

 Make sure you leave the white plastic rollers on the bar.
 They can slide around - you'll adjust them later.

+{% include tip.html content="Now would be a good time to clean the bar with some 90%+ IPA or detergent." %}

 Now go to your kitchen and get a cup of water in a measuring cup or coffee mug - whatever.
 Put it in the microwave until it just starts bubbling.
 You don't want it boiling - 170°F (77°C) is fine.

-Once the water is hot put the new rollers in and let them sit for a minute or two.
+Once the water is hot put the new rollers in the water and let them sit for a minute or two to heat up.

 Carefully remove one with a spoon and slide it onto the bar so it settles in the groove.
 Repeat for the other side.
 Don't use any lubrication or stretch them out.
 If they are heated enough they will slide on with some force.